-- Most women do not need radiation therapy after a mastectomy.
+Less chance of needing radiation therapy after a mastectomy.

-- If you have a genetic mutation that increases cancer risk in your other breast, both breasts are removed to reduce the risk.
+If you have a genetic mutation that increases cancer risk in your other breast, both breasts are removed to reduce the risk.

 Disadvantages of mastectomy:

 Mastectomy surgery takes longer and is more extensive than lumpectomy resulting in a longer recovery time.

-- More post-surgery side effects than lumpectomy include pain and nerve pain, tenderness, swelling, limited mobility in the affected area, and blood accumulation at the surgery site.
+More post-surgery side effects than lumpectomy include pain and nerve pain, tenderness, swelling, limited mobility in the affected area, and blood accumulation at the surgery site.

-- Psychological effects from permanent loss of a breast.
+Psychological effects from permanent loss of a breast.

-- Additional surgeries to reconstruct your breast after mastectomy may be needed, even if you have immediate reconstruction.
+Additional surgeries to reconstruct your breast after mastectomy may be needed, even if you have immediate reconstruction.

 Breast reconstruction after mastectomy will require long-term maintenance.
 Implants typically need replacement every ten years.
 Additional surgeries may be needed to maintain symmetry between the reconstructed and natural breast.

 Deciding Which Breast Cancer Surgery is Best for You

 Do you want to keep your breast?
 If your condition allows for either surgery, you may prefer lumpectomy instead of mastectomy if that's important to you.

-- Do you want the same size breasts as much as possible?
+Do you want the same size breasts as much as possible?
 Most women have good cosmetic results with lumpectomy.
 Reconstruction is available for either surgical technique.

 Are you anxious about breast cancer recurring?
 Removing the entire breast may help reduce your anxiety.